taskcluster/taskcluster-worker/docs/engine-flow.md

 on to the `Sandbox` object.
 Notice that if `TaskContext` is canceled during the `SandboxBuilder.StartSandbox()` then the sandbox builder may choose to either return a `Sandbox` object, or return the `context.Canceled` error.
-As a race is unavoidable either behavior is permitted, so long as resources are either released or transferred to the `Sandbox` object.
+As a race is unavoidable either behavior is permitted, as long as resources are either released or transferred to the `Sandbox` object.